midibox/mios32/apps/tutorials/019_midi_player/README.txt

     DEBUG_VERBOSE_LEVEL is set to 1, so that Lyrics are sent to MIOS Terminal

   o mid_file.c: contains the callbacks to access the filesystem.
-    This is the link between the MIDI File parser and DOSFS driver DEBUG_VERBOSE_LEVEL is set to 2 to monitor the file access activity
+    This is the link between the MIDI File parser and FILE_* access functions.
+    DEBUG_VERBOSE_LEVEL is set to 2 to monitor the file access activity